Get Started

 Practice taking on new challenges to match customers’ needs—try new color schemes, layouts, and themes regularly and broaden your portfolio’s horizons.

-You’ve finished your painting.
-You’ve turned it into a design file and used it to create print-on-demand and digital art products.
-Where does the original painting go?
+You’ve finished your painting, sketch, linocut, or other artwork.
+You’ve used it to create print-on-demand and digital art products.
+Where does the original art piece go?

 You sell it!
-Once you develop a loyal customer base and some regulars, put your original painting or sketch up for sale as a collectible on your store.
+Once you develop a loyal customer base and some regulars, put your original painting or sketch up for sale as a collectible on your online art store.

 Of course, the original is exactly that—one of a kind.
 That means you’ll have to create a new piece of art for every original art sale.
 While not a passive income, it’s a great way to add extra value to your store and solidify your artist status in the market.